DistributedObjectProtocol/web/docs/api/javascript/createnode.md

 - *deserialize* `function` By default is `JSON.parse`

-- *max_remote_functions* `number` By default is Infinity.
-It limits the amount of functions that can be created from the other side.
+- *rpcFilter* `function` Can be used to block or manipulate the rpc that is going to be created.

 ## Returns `Object`